-Condensates occupy an intermediate spot of along the spectrum unrefined hydrocarbons, which extends from natural gas to crude oils.
+Condensates occupy an intermediate spot along the spectrum of unrefined hydrocarbons, which extends from natural gas to crude oils.
 Together with natural gas deposits and the gaseous portion of oil fields, they represent the share of hydrocarbons that, gaseous in the deposit, condense in liquid form during their expansion under atmospheric pressure.
-Condensates are generated by separation on site, at the wellhead or in more complex processes in natural gas plants and refineries. processing Generally, they are made of alkanes containing at least five carbon atoms, unlike liquefied petroleum aases (propane, butane), which contain fewer.
-In addition to aliphatic compounds. condensates contain aromatic also compounds such as benzene, toluene, and ethylbenzene xylene (BTEX compounds) and naphthalene in most abundance.
+Condensates are generated by separation on site, at the wellhead or in more complex processes in natural gas processing plants and refineries.
+Generally, they are made of alkanes containing at least five carbon atoms, unlike liquefied petroleum gases (propane, butane), which contain fewer.
+In addition to aliphatic compounds, condensates also contain aromatic compounds such as benzene, toluene, ethylbenzene and xylene (BTEX compounds) and naphthalene in most abundance.
 Certain condensates may also contain hydrogen sulphide (H2S).
-They are volatile, light, unstable and flammable products characterised by an API density of at least 45 (density less than 0.80 g/L at 15°C).
+They are light products with a high content of volatile compounds, unstable and flammable products characterised by an API density of at least 45 (density less than 0.80 g/L at 15°C).

 A great variability of chemicophysical composition and behaviour exists in condensates.
-Some are similar to kerosene. characterised bv low asphaltene content and rapid evaporation.
+Some are similar to kerosene, characterised by low asphaltene content and rapid evaporation.
 These condensates do not, a priori, form emulsions and appear to be poorly suited to chemical dispersion.
 By contrast, other, heavier condensates, richer in asphaltenes, are less prone to evaporation, emulsify and are potentially dispersible.
 These chemicophysical differences have important consequences in terms of behaviour in the environment and the control techniques to be implemented in the event of an accident.
 It is therefore necessary to be very careful and to determine, as a priority, the type of condensate that must be faced.